Larry Harlow (musician): Awards

 Larry Harlow was inducted into the International Latin Music Hall of Fame in 2000 and was presented with the Beny Moré Memorial Award by the same organization in 2002.
 In 2008, Larry Harlow was presented with the Latin Grammy Trustees Award.
 He also received the Legacy Award at the 2016 La Musa Awards.

 Larry Harlow held a BA in Music from Brooklyn College, City University of New York since 1963, and a master's degree in philosophy from the New School of Social Research also in New York City.

 Latter years and death

-Prior to his death, Harlow resided in New York with his wife, and regularly continued to lead and perform with Larry Harlow and the Fania Latin Legends.
+Prior to his death, Harlow resided in New York with his wife Maria del Carmen Kahn, and regularly continued to lead and perform with Larry Harlow and the Fania Latin Legends.

 Harlow died in the Bronx, New York on August 20, 2021, aged 82, due to heart failure while hospitalized for a renal condition.